prebid/prebid-js-plugin-brightcove/README.md

     - This test page invokes the Prebid process in the header of the page.
     - The results of Prebid are then rendered by the plugin once the Brightcove Player is loaded.
     - You can configure the Prebid options to either use DFP as the primary ad server or to use no ad server.
-- `prebid-header-ad-server.html`
-    - This test page invokes the Prebid process in the header of the page.
-    - The results of the Prebid auction are then passed to a preferred ad server, via the `adServerCallback` option, so that the preferred ad server can make the final decision about which ad to play.
-    - The selected creative is then passed back to plugin so that the plugin can render the selected ad.
 - `prebid-body.html`
     - This test page invokes the Prebid process in the body of the page, after the Brightcove Player has been loaded.
     - The results of the Prebid auction are then rendered by plugin once the Brightcove Player is loaded.
     - You can configure the Prebid options to either use DFP as the primary ad server or to use no ad server.
-- `prebid-body-ad-server.html`
-    - This test page invokes the Prebid process in the body of the page, after the Brightcove Player has been loaded.
-    - The results of the Prebid auction are then passed to a preferred ad server, via the `adServerCallback` option, so that the preferred ad server can make the final decision about which ad to play.
-    - The selected creative is then passed back to plugin so that the plugin can render the selected ad.
 - `prebid-studio-config.html`
     - This page can be used to test using the plugin if you choose to configure the plugin in Brightcove Studio.
     - You will have to replace the player embed code with the embed code for your own player instance.